postmanlabs/labs-docs/v6/postman/scripts/test_scripts.md

 ### Adding a test script to a collection or folder

-Users can add test scripts to a collection, a folder, or a single request within a collection.
+You can add test scripts to a collection, a folder, or a single request within a collection.
 A test script associated with a collection will run after every request in the collection.
 A test script associated with a folder will run after every request in the folder.
 This allows you to reuse commonly executed tests after every request.

 Collection and folder scripts can be updated in the collection or folder details respectively.
-Click on the ellipses (...) next to the collection or folder name, and select “Edit” to open the modal.
+Click (...) next to the collection or folder name, and select “Edit” to open the modal.
 Select the **Tests** tab to add and update the scripts.
 You can also add collection scripts when initially creating the collection.

 [![test scripts for folder](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Test_script8.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Test_script8.png)